-- See the Diamond Display at the Diamond Centre on the corner of 49th Street and 51st Avenue.
+Downtown, stop in at the Diamond Display at the Diamond Center on the corner of 49th Street and 51st Avenue.

 Walk along the popular Frame Lake Trail (8 km/5 mile loop) with its views of Yellowknife’s skyline, including the Legislative Assembly buildings.
 “Will and Kate” visited and planted bushes near the “Garden of Hope” on their tour in summer 2011.